Voluntown, Connecticut: Education

 There is only one school in the school district.
 Voluntown Elementary School offers grades pre-k through 8th and has offered full-day kindergarten since the 2008–2009 school year.
 The school also offers a program for three-year-old children.
-In-town high school students are given the option of attending one of two public schools: Griswold High School or Norwich Free Academy.
+In-town high school students are given the option of attending one of three public schools: Griswold High School, Norwich Free Academy, or Wheeler High School in North Stonington.
 They are also given the choice of selecting a technical school: Norwich Tech or Ellis Tech.
-Students can also attend Quinebaug Middle College at Q.V.C.C. in Danielson, CT, and Marine Science Magnet High School in Groton, CT.
+Students can also attend magnet schools - Quinebaug Middle College at Q.V.C.C. in Danielson, CT, and Marine Science Magnet High School in Groton, CT.

-Institutions

-Voluntown is the home of the Voluntown Peace Trust, successor to the New England Committee for Non-Violent Action, which opposed nuclear weapons testing and the launch of nuclear submarines from nearby Groton during the 1950s and 1960s.